How Cloud Hosting Can Enhance Your Website Load Speed

 On the other hand, websites that render quickly are automatically in a great position regarding user engagement, with faster-loading websites benefiting from higher Google rankings, more traffic, and a lower bounce rate.
 The bounce rate is the percentage of users that exit a website after only viewing one page.

-Websites that have long loading times do not deliver a good user experience, causing frustration for users who have grown accustomed to almost instantaneous information 24/7.
+Websites with long loading times do not deliver a good user experience, causing frustration for users accustomed to almost instantaneous information 24/7.
 That’s why page load speeds are a significant consideration for Google and other search engines.
 As a result, slow websites are unlikely to fare well against speedier competitors regarding Google rankings and their overall SEO efforts.

 What factors can impact a website’s load speed?